“School shooting rn .. i’m scared.” “pls i’m not joking.”

 Teachers simply locked a door and went back to teaching.

-The unfortunate long list of tragedies has raised anxiety levels, and while some steps are being taken to prepare, the efforts are not effectively erasing the trauma that has come by growing up in this violent time.
+The unfortunate long list of tragedies has raised anxiety levels, and while some steps are being taken to prepare, the efforts are not effectively erasing the trauma that has come with growing up in this violent time.

 This event sparked hysteria across the country, and the tactics used there still traumatize many today.